-The rocks above do superficially resemble QUE 94281 , but not in detail.
-QUE 94281 is a fragment broken from a larger stone, so it has some rough edges, like the basalts above.
-The fusion crust on QUE 94281 coats only part of the stone; the vesicular basalts pictured above contain vesicles throughout.
-In contrast, the interior of QUE 94281 does not contain gas bubbles (see images below) because the interior was never molten.
+The basalt rocks above do superficially resemble QUE 94281, but not in detail.
+QUE 94281 is a fragment broken from a larger stone, so it has some rough edges, like the vesicular basalts above.
+The fusion crust on QUE 94281 coats only part of the stone.
+The vesicular basalts contain vesicles (frozen gas bobbles) throughout the interior.
+In contrast, the interior of QUE 94281 does not contain interior vesicles because the interior was never molten (see thin section images below).
 Like many lunar meteorites, QUE 94281 is a regolith breccia – lunar soil that was shock compacted into a hard rock by the impact of a meteoroid on the Moon.
 Before it was shock compacted, the fine-grained material had soaked up a lot of solar wind at the surface of the Moon.
 The solar wind is mostly hydrogen and helium, both gases.
-Ions of these gases were implanted into the fine-grained lunar “soil.”
+Ions of these gases were implanted into the fine-grained lunar soil.
 The fusion crust of QUE 94281 and several other lunar meteorites (ALHA 81005, QUE 03069, Calcalong Creek) is vesicular because the solar-wind-implanted gases escape when the exterior melts as the meteoroid passes through Earth’s atmosphere at high speed.
-So, a lunar regolith breccia is vesicular on the outside but not vesicular on the inside – just the opposite of the terrestrial basalts.
-(Actually, in the chill skin of the rock on the upper right, some just-broken gas bubbles were frozen, leaving depressions and a few holes.)
+So, a lunar regolith breccia is vesicular on the outside but not on the inside – just the opposite of the terrestrial basalts.
+(In the chill skin of the vesicular basalt on the upper right, some just-broken gas bubbles were frozen, leaving depressions and a few holes.)
 Finally, QUE 94281 is a breccia – a rock made up of bits and pieces of other rocks.
-Most of the rock fragments making up QUE 94281 are, in fact, pieces of basalt, like the rocks above.
-However, QUE 94281 also contains fragments of rocks from the lunar highlands (the white bits in the “lab sample” photo below).
+Most of the rock fragments making up QUE 94281 are, in fact, pieces of basalt.
+QUE 94281 also contains fragments of rocks from the lunar highlands, however (the white bits in the “lab sample” photo below).
 These clasts (anorthosites) are light-colored.
-So, if you have a rock that “looks like” the rocks in the photo above, it’s just a piece of terrestrial basalt or a piece of slag from some industrial process.
-See also “Vesicular Meteorite Fusion Crusts” here.

 Listed in The Meteoritical Bulletin, No. 79